Gladys Miall-Smith

-Gladys Miall-Smith (1888–1991) was a British medical doctor, and a notable case in the fight to remove the marriage bar for women.
+Gladys Miall-Smith (1888 – 3 January 1991) was a British medical doctor, and a notable campaigner in the fight to remove the marriage bar for women.
 During WW1, she was a doctor for the French Red Cross, and worked in the Scottish Women's Hospital at Royaumont 1918–19.
 She was the first doctor in Welwyn Garden City.

 Early life and education

 Gladys Mary Miall-Smith was born in St. Pancras, London in 1888.
 Her parents were George Augustus Smith, a millinery warehouse man, and Hilda Caroline Smith (née Miall).
 Her mother, Hilda Caroline (born 1861) was a graduate of University College London and trained to teach at the Maria Grey Training College.
 She was also politically active for the Liberal and Labour parties, and a member of the London School Board.
-Gladys was educated at the North London Collegiate School, where she was secretary of the debating society and a contributor to the school's magazine.
+Miall-Smith was educated at the North London Collegiate School, where she was secretary of the debating society and a contributor to the school's magazine.

-In 1914, having obtained her BSc at UCL and the London School of Medicine for Women, she was appointed to the Gilchrist Studentship for Women.
-The same year, as 'part of her medical experience', she worked at a dressing station in France.
+In 1914, having obtained her BSc at University College London and the London School of Medicine for Women, she was appointed to the Gilchrist Studentship for Women.
+The same year, as "part of her medical experience", she worked at a dressing station in France.
 After qualifying in 1916, Miall-Smith took up a post as House Surgeon at Great Ormond Street Hospital.
 On 26 June 1918, she returned to France to work at the Scottish Women's Hospital in Royaumont, where she remained until January 1919.
 Frances Ivens was then the hospital's Chief Medical Officer.

 Following the war, Miall-Smith studied obstetrics at the Royal Free Hospital, becoming its House Physician and the Assistant Medical Officer for Maternity and Child Welfare for St. Pancras Borough Council.
 She took the Diplomate in Public Health in 1921, and married Hubert John Fry (a pathologist) in Paddington in the same year.